mclancy96/rails-dynamic-request-readme/README.md

 For right now, just know that it deals with the seven key RESTful routes.
 In this case, we limited it to only make the `show` action available.

-Run the tests for a final time, and they should still be passing.
+Run the tests for a final time with `bin/rspec`, and they should still be passing.
 Nice work!